edgedb/easy-edgedb/README.md

 This gives us: `{default::NPC {name: 'Renfield', last_appearance: <cal::local_date>'1887-10-03'}}`

+## Putting abstract types together

-It would be cool right now to create a quick function to change the number of coffins in a place: we could write something like `change_coffins('London', -13)` to reduce it by 13, for example.
+Wherever there are vampires, there are vampire hunters.
+Sometimes they will destroy their coffins, and other times vampires will build more.
+So it would be cool to create a quick function called `change_coffins()` to change the number of coffins in a place.
+With this function we could write something like `change_coffins('London', -13)` to reduce it by 13, for example.
 But the problem right now is this:

 - the `HasCoffins` type is an abstract type, with one property: `coffins`
 - places that can have coffins are `Place` and all the types from it, plus `Ship`,
 - the best way to filter is by `.name`, but `HasCoffins` doesn't have this property.

 So maybe we can turn this type into something else called `HasNameAndCoffins`.
 We can put the `name` and `coffins` properties inside there.
-This won't be a problem because in our game, every place needs a name and a number of coffins.
+This won't be a problem because every place needs a name and a number of coffins in our game.
 Remember, 0 coffins means that vampires can't stay in a place for long: just quick trips in at night before the sun rises.

 Here is the type with its new property.
 We'll give it two constraints: `exclusive` and `max_len_value` to keep names from being too long.